Noura/represent/README.md

-on the command line run
+on the command line, from the root directory, run ./test

-./update.py
+then go to localhost:8000
-to both process the data and remake the pages from that data
+to see the latest